 3. Reduce Customer Wait Times

 Ideally, customers are handed menus as soon as they sit down.
 However, this isn’t always what happens.
-When staff is swamped during rushes, it’s not uncommon for customers to wait a couple of minutes or even longer to be given menus.
+When staff is swamped during rushes, it’s not uncommon for customers to wait a couple of minutes or even longer to be given menus, which makes unreasonable wait times one of the most common examples of customer complaints in restaurants.
 This might not sound like much, but this is causing a delay in customer turnover, which will only build up even further as the day goes on.
 And if you ever have a packed house and don’t have enough menus to go around, then this delay will become even worse.

 QR codes allow customers to access the menu as soon as they sit, eliminating any wait time that they might experience.
 Any opportunity to reduce table turnover times should be taken, as it means more sales and more money in your pocket.